sgwilbur/urbancode-client/README.md

 #### Running examples

-Since everything here is adhoc and not using proper modules, to run the examples you need to cd to the `examples` directory as the imports are relatively pathed for now.
+Since everything here is now a simple module, so until I get in published to the public pypi repos it is still an download and install process, so not ideal but getting there.

+To run the examples you can view them in the `examples` directory.
 So as an example I just create a new folder to work in, clone the repo, setup my virtualenv, install the required modules, and run an example.

     sgwilbur@gura:~/workspaces$ mkdir uc-testing
     sgwilbur@gura:~/workspaces$ cd uc-testing/